 The uses of comparison diagrams covering research topics, decision-making process for both business and science subjects.
 For larger organizations, decision-makers may need all-around comparison with rich details to analyze the progress of different data groups and data from competitors over time.

-Types of Charts - Tips to Use
+Tips to Use

 This article has discussed the top 10 common types of charts for daily life and work uses.
 Here you can see an outline of the most important data visualization tips.